 Financial planning for any family is complicated, but the challenges rise to a new level when a child has special needs.

-"Parents are not only planning for their family's needs and retirement, but for well beyond their lifetimes," says Linda Hunter Suzman, a Special Care Planner with MassMutual Financial Group in Seattle.
+"Parents are not only planning for their family's needs and retirement, but for well beyond their lifetimes," said Linda Hunter Suzman, a special care planner with MassMutual Financial Group in Seattle.

 That's why assembling a team of trusted financial advisers is critical, including an accountant, attorney and life insurance agent who specialize in helping families like yours.

 Long-financial planning for a special needs child